-The Bomboré project consists of two permits, Bomboré (104.5 km) and Toéyoko (63 km).
+The Bomboré project consists of the Bomboré mining permit application (25 km2) and four exploration permits, i.e. Toéyoko (63 km2), Bomboré II (17.6 km2), Bomboré III (42.7 km2) and Bomboré IV (11.3 km2).
 The permits are located in the Ganzourgou Province southwest of the village of Mogtedo, and are approximately 85 km by paved highway east of Ouagadougou, Burkina Faso.
-The Bomboré permit is on its final term, with an expiry date of February 17, 2016 while the Toéyoko permit is within its second three-year term, which expires July 13, 2017, and may be renewed for one more consecutive three-year term.
+The mining permit was approved in August 2016 by the Council of Ministers and the official Decree dated December 30, 2016 was received on January 25, 2017.
+The related mining convention from the Burkina Faso tax department (fiscal and tax policy for the permit) is pending and expected in the coming months.
+The Toéyoko permit is within its second three-year term, which expires July 13, 2017, and may be renewed for one more consecutive three-year term, after a mandatory reduction of its surface area of at least 25%.
 Map 1 indicates the footprints covered by each of the respective permit areas.
 The property is readily accessible from Ouagadougou along paved national highway RN-4.
 All of the property is easily accessed during the dry season by four-wheel drive vehicles using well-travelled roads and trails.
 Access during the rainy season is restricted as parts of the permit are waterlogged and flooded by overflowing rivers.